DPDK/dpdk/doc/guides/sample_app_ug/kernel_nic_interface.rst

 To execute specific PMD operations in user space requested by some Linux* commands, callbacks must be implemented and filled in the struct rte_kni_ops structure.
-Currently, setting a new MTU and configuring the network interface (up/ down) are supported.
+Currently, setting a new MTU, change in MAC address and configuring the network interface(up/down) re supported.
+Default implementation for following is available in rte_kni library.
+Application may choose to not implement following callbacks:

+- ``config_mac_address``

 .. code-block:: c

     static struct rte_kni_ops kni_ops = {
         .change_mtu = kni_change_mtu,
         .config_network_if = kni_config_network_interface,
+        .config_mac_address = kni_config_mac_address,
     };

     /* Callback for request of changing MTU */